What DrumHeads Are Saying About TigerBill's DrumBeat...

 Chanting and instruments have been a part of the hula since its beginnings.
 Learn the "Kawika" chant and the instruments of Hawaiian culture.
 Courtesy of aloha-hawaii.com.

-The Jaw's harp (also called a Jew's Harp) is not a harp and has no historic association with Jewish traditions.
+The Jaw harp (also known as a Jew's Harp) is not a harp and has no historic association with Jewish traditions.
 If you'd like to know exactly what it is, you can find out here.
-Courtesy of Encyclopedia.com.
+Courtesy of Wikipedia.

 Jazz History Time-Line